SpellboundScents/Hallows-Eve/README.md

 ---

 ## 📜 License
-This theme is licensed under the MIT License, but note that Shopify’s Dawn theme is also MIT licensed.
+This theme is a modified version of the [Dawn theme](https://github.com/Shopify/dawn) by Shopify Inc.,
-Please retain the original Dawn license attribution if redistributing.
+which is also licensed under the MIT License.
+Portions of this code are © Shopify Inc. and other Dawn contributors Please retain the original Dawn license attribution if redistributing.

 ---